IntentSoftware/docs/articles/getting-started/welcome.md

 ## Use cases
 Intent Architect is ideal for automating architectural, infrastructural, and boilerplate code.
 Depending on the project, this type of code can make up over 80% of the codebase.
 Typically, the tool is used by developers to achieve the following:
-- **Bootstrapping** - microservices, monolythic applications, application modules, etc.
+- **Bootstrapping** - microservices, monolythic applications, application modules, identity, etc.
 - **Persistence Infrastructure** - ORM Mappings, Repositories, etc.
 - **Service Infrastructure** - RESTful Web Services, Data Transfer Objects, Dispatch Patterns (e.g. Mediator, Interface Dispatch), etc.
 - **Eventing Infrastructure** - Events, Message Broker configuration, Message dispatch infrastructure, etc.
 - **Business Logic Placeholders** - Domain Entities, Service Call Handlers, Command / Query Handlers, etc.
-- **Front-End Infrastructure** - Components, Service Proxies,
+- **Front-End Infrastructure** - Components, Service Proxies, Models, etc.
+- **Workflow Design** - Workflow Infrastructure, Flow Control Systems, etc.

+The use cases for Intent Architect are really endless.
+A general rule of thumb is **if it can be described, it can be automated**.
+In other words, if a developer can define a way to adequately model their _design intent_, they would be able to create a Module to automate that particular pattern.

 ## No lock-in
+Intent Architect is not a framework or runtime platform.
+It does not inherently introduce any hard runtime dependencies.
+Because it generates and manages code (and the code is written in the same way a developer would - a key principle when creating Modules), there is no dependency on it, and therefore no lock-in.
+Teams may chose to continue building their project without Intent Architect and they would be no worse off had they written the entire codebase themselves.